dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/15 Lecture 15.md

 To handle the place at $\infty$, there is a recipe for the degree of the polynomial in terms of the coefficients.
 So for any hyperelliptic function field (and in particular, for any elliptic function field) we have a concrete algorithm for computing their zeta functions.
 Note that this is not necessarily a *good* algorithm: it still involves plugging in many values and checking if things are squares in finite values.

+How are you going to compute zeta fun
 :::